abhayshukla111/KAAL-The-voice-Assistant/README.md

 # KAAL-The-voice-Assistant
 KAAL is a Personal Voice Assistant built with Python, HTML, CSS, and JavaScript.
 It leverages libraries like SpeechRecognition, Pyttsx3, Pyaudio, and Tkinter to perform tasks such as voice-based search, automation, and offline music playback, offering an interactive and intelligent user experience.
-# 🧠 KAAL – Personal Voice Assistant

-**KAAL** is a smart **Personal Voice Assistant** built with **Python, HTML, CSS, and JavaScript**, designed to simplify daily tasks through natural voice commands.
-It combines speech processing, automation, and a clean web interface to deliver an interactive assistant experience.

----

 ## ✨ Features
 - 🎙️ **Speech Recognition & Text-to-Speech** – Understands voice commands and responds naturally.